icelab/attache-upload.js/README.md

  ```
  * `onProgress` - optional, `onProgress` function.

-On success, this request will return an array.
+On success, this request will return:

-The first value of the array will be the response from the attache server:

 * `path` - a unique path for the uploaded file
 * `content_type`
 * `geometry`
 * `bytes`

-The 2nd value of the array is the URL the file was uploaded to (the same returned from the presign response).
-Useful for building paths for thumbnails, original files, etc.

 ```js